twpayne/chezmoi/docs/FAQ.md

 ## gpg encryption fails.
 What could be wrong?

-The `gpgRecipient` key should be ultimately trusted, otherwise encryption will fail because gpg will prompt for input, which chezmoi does not handle.
+The `gpg.recipient` key should be ultimately trusted, otherwise encryption will fail because gpg will prompt for input, which chezmoi does not handle.
 You can check the trust level by running: